TTLabs/EvaporateJS/README.md

 ## ATTENTION
 There is a release candidate of Evaporate that is rebuild of the original code.
 The primary changes are its suport for ES6 Promises and parallel file uploading.
+The branch code is here tagged as [r2.0.0-rc.1](https://github.com/TTLabs/EvaporateJS/tree/r2.0.0-rc.1).

-To preview the release candidate:
+To install the release candidate:

 ```bash
 $ npm install evaporate@r2.0.0-rc.1